civboot/civboot/README.md

 # Civboot: <img src="Civboot.png" alt="civboot" width="30"/> a civilizational bootstrapper <img src="Civboot.png" alt="civboot" width="30"/>

-Civboot: a self-bootstrapping technology stack for modern civilization.
+To grow a tree you need a seed.
+To build a computer you need a Civboot.
+In the same way that a tiny seed has everything needed to grow into a tree, we should create a tiny Civboot which has everything needed to build a modern Civilization.

 > Want to share your thoughts or ask questions?
 Feel free to open an issue here
 > or [join us on discord][discord].

 What is a Civboot?
+Conceptually it is a seed from which can grow the essential technology of Civilization.
 Imagine a factory capable of building a minimalist general-purpose personal computer, like something from the 80's/90's or better.
 A Civboot factory is one which can build such a factory from raw materials.

-* OR imagine that you wanted to be able to build computer chips and other electronic components entirely "in house" with no dependency on a supply chain.
+* OR imagine that you wanted to be able to build computer chips and other electronic components entirely "in house" (by a small company) with no dependency on a supply chain.
 How large and expensive would such a factory currently be?
 Can we do better?
 * OR imagine you wanted to have a self-sufficient factory on Mars that can build computer chips and other necessary "tools that build tools".
 How large would such a factory have to be and what would we need to take from earth?